sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

  by the solving functions.
 You can rearrange the equation $x^2 = y$ to $x^2 - y = 0$, and
  {func}`~.solveset` that expression.
 This approach is convenient if you are interactively solving an expression which already equals zero, or an equation that you do not mind rearranging to $expression = 0$.
-For a FiniteSet of solutions, you can extract each solution by iterating through the set.
+If there are a countable number of solutions ([FiniteSet](../../modules/sets.rst), you can extract each solution by iterating through the set.

 ```py
 >>> from sympy import solveset